 Fiddle, Violin, Viola

-Ms. Berry serves on the faculty of DePaul University as co-director of their Baroque Ensembles program.
+Brandi also serves on the faculty of DePaul University as co-director of their Baroque Ensembles program.
 A student of Stanley Ritchie and Cynthia Roberts, she holds degrees in violin performance from Indiana University and the University of North Texas.
-Ms. Berry is co-founder of the Bach & Beethoven Experience (bbexperience.org), which released A Gaelic Summer and An Appalachian Summer albums in 2019, and will release Chicago Stories in 2020.
+Brandi is Artistic Director of the Bach & Beethoven Experience (bbexperience.org), which released A Gaelic Summer and An Appalachian Summer albums in 2019, and will release Chicago Stories in 2020.

 Started at the Old Town School in August of 2010